 (xi) In its sole discretion, retain or obtain the advice of a compensation consultant, independent legal counsel, or other advisor.

-(xii) Be directly responsible for the appointment, compensation and oversight of the work of any compensation consultant, independent legal counsel or any other adviser retained by the Committee.
+(xii) Be directly responsible for the appointment, termination, compensation and oversight of the work of any compensation consultant, independent legal counsel or any other adviser retained by the Committee.

 (xiii) In selecting a compensation consultant, legal counsel (other than in-house legal counsel) or other adviser, the Committee shall take into consideration all factors relevant to that person’s independence from management, including the following: